seahorce-scidac/REMORA/Docs/sphinx_doc/BoundaryConditions.rst

 Filling Ghost Values
 --------------------------
-ROMSX uses an operation called ``FillPatch`` to fill the ghost cells/faces for each grid of data.
+REMORA uses an operation called ``FillPatch`` to fill the ghost cells/faces for each grid of data.
 The data is filled outside the valid region with a combination of three operations: interpolation from coarser level, copy from same level, and enforcement of physical boundary conditions.